ehermenau/edge-first-infra/README.md

 #### Consequences:

 > Reduced operational overhead for the Hub; increased complexity for Edge maintenance is accepted to satisfy security and latency requirements.

+#### Amendment (2026-08-05):

+> The Edge tier described above was never implemented — no Managed Node Groups, Cilium, or Longhorn exist anywhere in this repo.
+In practice the project stayed scoped to the Hub: one EKS Auto Mode cluster per environment (staging, prod), nothing else.
+This amendment records that descope rather than rewriting the original decision — the Hub-only result is what's currently deployed and demoable.

 ---